open-life-science/open-life-science.github.io/_posts/2022-12-14-OLS-Fellowships.md

   url: https://unsplash.com/photos/r9T0LZv8xWQ
 ---

-# OLS Fellowships: Announcing our next generation of community changemakers

 In September 2022, OLS had a leadership retreat in Scotland, where all four directors gathered together to discuss future plans and strategic director for our organisation.
 One of the key activities we identified was a desire to work with community members in a more official capacity, beyond the mentorship program that is our core.
 As a young organisation with funding, we have a relatively high level of flexibility when it comes to defining our mission and how we deliver it.

 ## A plan: let’s recruit “Resident Fellows”